Frameless coastal glass wall art displayed in a light-filled living room with ocean view

 Benefits include:

-• Enhanced light reflection
+• Enhanced light interaction in sunlit rooms

-• Increased perceived depth
+• Increased perceived depth on open walls

-• Crisp color integrity
+• Crisp coastal color definition

 • Frameless architectural presentation